Refinance Appraisal Checklist: 7 Ways To Prepare For Your House To Be Appraised

 Before we get into the things you can do to ensure a successful refinance appraisal, it’s important to understand the role appraisals play in a mortgage refinance.

-Most lenders require appraisals when refinancing to get an accurate idea of your home’s value to ensure you’re not borrowing more than your home is worth.
-You’ll also need to know how much home equity you have if you’re hoping to do a cash-out refinance.
 Property values can change over time due to market fluctuations or even renovations you make on your own, so a new appraisal will likely be required every time you take out a new loan on your home.

-That said, if you have a loan from the Federal Housing Administration (FHA), the Department of Veterans Affairs (VA) or the U.S. Department of Agriculture (USDA), your lender may allow you to refinance without an appraisal.
+However, if you have a loan from the Federal Housing Administration (FHA), the Department of Veterans Affairs (VA) or the U.S. Department of Agriculture (USDA), your lender may allow you to refinance without an appraisal.

 How To Get A High Appraisal For A Refinance

 While there’s not much you can do to impact factors like size and location, there are some steps you can take to ensure your home is prepared.
-Let’s cover a few simple ways to prepare for a home appraisal.

 1. Improve Your Curb Appeal